 Justin, Heywood Baptist Church

 Justin is from Darnhill.
 He is now the Minister in training at Heywood Baptist Church.
-The support group for Asylum Seekers that the church run each week has had to stop during lockdown and Justin has seen the difficulty that has caused people.
+The support group for Asylum Seekers that the church run each week has had to stop during lockdown.
+During lockdown he has shared his home with a refugee friend and a destitute asylum seeker so has seen first hand the financial difficulties that lockdown brought for those groups.

 Zach & Family